tordevries/debuggr/README.md

 <img alt="Screenshot of Debuggr examining itself" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-screenshot.png" style="width: 100%; height: auto;" />

-_Screenshot of Debuggr examining its own code, only possible when the setting_ preventAccessToThisFile _is_ false.
+_Screenshot of Debuggr examining its own JavaScript code, with a few line numbers highlighted._

 Line numbers can be clicked to highlight them.
 These clicks are tracked in the hash of Debuggr's URL, thus making the Debuggr file and highlights shareable.